 The draft design must discuss the outcome measures that will be used in evaluating the impact of the Demonstration during the period of approval, particularly among the target population.
 It must discuss the data sources and sampling methodology for assessing these outcomes.
-The draft evaluation design must include a detailed analysis plan that describes how the effects of the Demonstration shall be isolated from other initiatives occurring in the State.
+The draft evaluation design must include a detailed analysis plan that describes how the effects of the Demonstration shall be isolated from other initiatives occurring in the state.

-- b.
-The State must submit to CMS for approval a draft evaluation design no later than November 1, 2011. - 74.
+- c) The state must submit to CMS for approval a draft evaluation design no later than October 1, 2012. - 89.
 Evaluation Implementation.
-The State shall implement the final evaluation design and submit its progress in each of the quarterly and annual progress reports. - 75.
+The state shall implement the final evaluation design and submit its progress in each of the quarterly and annual progress reports. - 90.
 Interim Evaluation Report.
-The State must submit an interim evaluation report as part of the State's request for any future renewal of the Demonstration. - 76.
+The state must submit an interim evaluation report as part of the state's request for any future renewal of the Demonstration. - 91.
 Final Evaluation Report.
-The State must submit draft final evaluation reports according to the following schedule. - a.
-By July 31, 2014, the State must submit to CMS a draft final evaluation report, presenting findings from all evaluation activities.
+The state must submit draft final evaluation reports according to the following schedule. - a) By July 31, 2014, the state must submit to CMS a draft final evaluation report, presenting findings from all evaluation activities.
 Findings from the evaluations of the H-MH and PPR demonstrations may be preliminary findings.
 CMS shall provide comments within 60 days after receipt of the report.
-The State shall submit the final evaluation report within 60 days after receipt of CMS comments. - b.
-By April 30, 2015, the State must submit to CMS a draft final evaluation report on the evaluations of the H-MH and PPR demonstrations.
+The state shall submit the final

+- evaluation report within 60 days after receipt of CMS comments. - b) By April 30, 2015, the state must submit to CMS a draft final evaluation report on the evaluations of the H-MH and PPR demonstrations.
 CMS shall provide comments within 60 days after receipt of the report.
-The State shall submit the final evaluation report within 60 days after receipt of CMS comments. - 77.
+The state shall submit the final evaluation report within 60 days after receipt of CMS comments. - 92.
 Cooperation with CMS Evaluators.
-Should CMS conduct an independent evaluation of any component of the Demonstration, the State will cooperate fully with CMS or the independent evaluator selected by CMS.
-The State will submit the required data to the contractor or CMS.
+Should CMS conduct an independent evaluation of any component of the Demonstration, the state will cooperate fully with CMS or the independent evaluator selected by CMS.
+The state will submit the required data to the contractor or CMS.